Olympics-Snowboarding-Sadowski-Synnott eases into Big Air finals, Anderson out | Sports-Games

 "I really wish I could hold it together today.
 I really wanted to try to get a medal especially after slopestyle, but gotta just take it for what's to learn from the experience," Anderson told reporters.
 At 31, Anderson said she is not retiring right now but wanted to take some time off for herself after the Olympics.

 "It's been a long journey for me.
 I'm gonna definitely just take a little time and go free ride somehow.
 And then reset and see what I feel," said Anderson.
-Julia Marino, who won America's first medal in Beijing, didn't compete in Monday's qualifier.
+Julia Marino, the silver medalist in slopestyle who won America's first medal in Beijing, didn't join Monday's qualifier due to injuries from practices.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)